 Recognizing the challenge of overcoming the sacred/secular divide of work, many important networks, events, and resources addressing the intersection of faith and work have developed in recent years.
 The Lausanne Global Workplace Forum (GWF) in June 2019, however, will tread new ground, and represents the Lausanne Movement’s most concerted effort to date to address the clergy/laity divide.
 GWF will bring together all streams of the Movement to work together on this critical issue, and will also seek to collaborate with the wide range of other faith-at-work networks and movements in existence around the world.

-One of the most singular aspects of GWF will be its representation of women and men from every corner of the workplace—in fact, at least 50% of the total participants will be from the workplace, the most ever in Lausanne’s history of major gatherings.
+One of the most singular aspects of GWF will be its representation of women and men from every corner of the workplace—in fact, 70% of the total participants will be from the workplace, the most ever in Lausanne’s history of major gatherings.
 This large representation is deliberate and essential.
 In the past, formal discussions about faith and work have often taken place solely between church leaders, theologians, and white-collar professionals, excluding the vast majority, whose voices have gone unheard.
 This includes blue-collar workers as well as ‘no-collar’ workers, such as those working in the home, those working as volunteers, and even those who are enslaved.
 At GWF, their voices will be heard.
 In addition to representation across the workplace, GWF will also deliberately choose participants across generations, from all global regions (including those regions where gatherings/discussions about faith and work have not yet taken place), and across 35 networks focused on pressing missions issues.